omicscodeathon/denguedrug/README.md

  - The molecular descriptors of the [actives](data/Actives.smi) and [inactive](data/Inactives.smi) were calculated using [PaDEL-Descriptors](http://www.yapcwsoft.com/dd/padeldescriptor/).
 The descriptors of the [actives and inactives](data) were calculated using the [`Descriptor Calculator`](scripts/DescriptorCalculator.py) Python script.

  - The actives and inactives databases were combined and all missing descriptors were filled with the value 0.
-Next dimensionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library).
+Next, dimensionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library).

  - The data was then standardized using the mean and standard deviation [metrics](data/metrics.csv) of various assessment parameters.